 New Year’s Resolutions for Couples

-What can you do for your marriage in 2018?
+What can you do for your marriage in the new year?
 Try making a New Year’s resolution to improve your relationship.
 Here are some ideas to get started:

 - “Adopt” a patron saint for the coming year to intercede for you and your family.
 Throughout the year, read a biography about him or her, attend Mass together on the saint’s feast day, and find litanies, novenas, and other prayers to pray together.

 - Make a “spiritual New Year’s resolution” together.
 Choose one thing to stick to through this year as a family: monthly Confession, praying the Liturgy of the Hours, First Friday Adoration, etc. For some suggestions on praying as a family, check out this article.